stasiselectronics/8BitWiFiVisualizer/_pages/docs.md

   nav: "docs"
 ---
 {: .notice--warning}
-The docs are still a work in progress, so there's still a lot missing.
+The docs are still a work in progress, but is actively being updated.
 Make sure to check back later for the finished docs!

 Here you can find more details about how the 8 Bit WiFi Visualizer works, how it was designed, and find instructions to assemble your own!